arnemolland/sigv4/README.md

 A Dart library for signing AWS requests with Signature Version 4.

+This is not actively maintained.
+If you're looking for alternatives, check out [aws_client](https://github.com/agilord/aws_client).
+If you'd like to continue using this library and have a fix for an issue, I'll be happy to review PRs.
 ## Usage

 Create a `Sigv4Client`.
 This will hold your secrets and configuration.
 Some omitted default values: